digaogalvao/finmgt/README.md

 ### 🔧 Instalação

-* No Backend executar os comandos do Migration no Visual Studio para geração do banco de dados no SQL Server:
+* No Backend executar os comandos do Migration no Visual Studio para geração do banco de dados no SQL Server.

 Comandos:
 * add-migration NomeMigration (criar a nova migration)